sematext/docs/docs/integration/hbase.md

 ** Which versions of HBase does SPM support **

-SPM has been tested with HBase 0.90, 0.92, 0.94, and 0.98, but
-will work for newer versions, including all CDH versions.
+SPM has been tested with HBase 0.98, but will work for newer versions, including all CDH versions.